 Key Takeaways

-- Bullish candlestick patterns identify potential upward reversals, with the Morning Star showing a 71% success rate in 2026.
+- Bullish candlestick patterns identify potential upward reversals, and the Morning Star is the most dependable of them.

 - The Bullish Engulfing pattern is most effective when it appears at established support levels with a 2.0x volume spike.